 For anyone who has been to Hawaii, you know its beautiful.
 And if you haven’t, hopefully you’ll soon find out.
 There are so many beautiful beaches/mountains/landscapes around, its easy to get lost in the scenery.
 Hiking is always a great way to get some exercise and see some incredible views while traveling.
-We had several hikes on our mind before we got to Oahu, Koko Crater Trail being one of them.
+We had several hikes on our mind before we got to Oahu, Koko Head Crater Trail being one of them.
 Koko Crater Trail, or Koko Head is an amazing hike, in more than one way!
-If you come to Oahu, Koko Head Trail is worth the hike, but theres a few things you should know before you do.
+If you come to Oahu, Koko Head hike is worth the hike, but theres a few things you should know before you do.

 What You'll Find in This Post